MicrosoftDocs/azure-docs/articles/active-directory/governance/tutorial-offboard-custom-workflow-portal.md

 > [!NOTE]
 > You currently can't run a workflow on demand if it's set to **Disabled**.
 You need to set the workflow to **Enabled** to use the on-demand feature.

-To run a workflow on demand for users who are using the Azure portal:
+To run a workflow on demand for users by using the Azure portal:

 1. On the workflow screen, select the specific workflow that you want to run.
 2. Select **Run on demand**.